gsternagl/python-diematic/version2/README.md

 Befor you can login you need to register a new user.
 The security model is not yet fully implemented.
 Just use "register" in the UI to create a new user and then login with that user.

-# InfluxDB:
+# InfluxDB
-I have started using InfluxDB to store my heatings measures and there is a simple charts module in the web-ui which displays these values.
-My InfluxDB database is running on a VM and I use a little python script "version2/influxDB/aufz-diem-influx.py" which permanently runs.
-It reads values from "diematic" and stores them in the database.
+I have started using InfluxDB to store my heating's measures and there is a simple charts module in the web-ui which displays these values.
+My InfluxDB database is running on a VM and I use a little python script "version2/influxDB/aufz-diem-influx.py" which gets values from "diematicd" every 30 sec and writes them into InfluxDB.

 There are also some settings for the web-ui how to access the InfluxDB server in "version2/web-ui-new/config.py"

-If you don't want to use InfluxDB you can switch it off by setting INFLUXDB_EMULATION = True in "version2/web-ui-new/config.py"
+If you don't want to use InfluxDB you can switch it off by setting INFLUXDB_EMULATION = True in "version2/web-ui-new/config.py".
+The charts will then show some testing measures.